10 steps to fill out the FAFSA

 The first FAFSA questions are about your name, date of birth and other basic identifying information.
 If you’ve already submitted a FAFSA, it automatically completes this section.

 Be sure to record this information exactly how it appears on official documents.
 For example, even if everyone calls you Tony, write Anthony, if that’s your legal name.
+Choose Next to continue to the next section.

 Step 6.
 Select your schools.